How can the Jessner peel benefit your skin?

 Chemical peels from a board-certified dermatologist are more likely to give you significant and longer-lasting results without the worry.
 Medium peels like the Jessner should always be performed by a dermatologist.

 People with darker skin tones in particular should always go to an experienced dermatologist for any peel, including the Jessner, to prevent permanent pigment problems and other side effects.
-When done by a trained dermatologist, the Jessner peel is safe for all skin tones, including darker skin.
+When done by a trained dermatologist, the Jessner peel is

 People with sensitive or extremely fair skin should also talk to their doctor before trying a Jessner peel since it may be too aggressive for their skin.